Texas Department of Criminal Justice

 Letter from the Executive Director

-Dear Chairman Bell and Board Members:
+Dear Chairman Bell and members of the Board:

 Texas Board of Criminal Justice